makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

   * Ensure correctness of the cleanup
     * [ ] Run Tests `make test` (or `make test match=<test_name>` to inspect debug traces)
   * [ ] Commit the cleanup (e.g. `git commit -am "Base spell"`)
+* SafeHarbor source and proposed updates
-* [ ] Review the approved [SafeHarbor source spreadsheet](https://docs.google.com/spreadsheets/d/1e_KOYOeBGaA5EG3Xqco6lOP_a0zV4Vrm3w5-dqFk00U) as the source of truth for the desired registry state
+  * [ ] Confirm the [SafeHarbor Sheet](https://docs.google.com/spreadsheets/d/1e_KOYOeBGaA5EG3Xqco6lOP_a0zV4Vrm3w5-dqFk00U) is reviewed and approved for this spell, including intended accounts, scopes, and recovery addresses
+  * [ ] Use Node.js 24 and set `ETH_RPC_URL` to Ethereum mainnet or the intended pre-cast fork
+  * [ ] Run `make safeharbor-generate`; require successful generation with no validation warnings
-  * [ ] Run `make safeharbor-generate` and ensure the generated updates implement the spreadsheet state relative to the current agreement
+  * [ ] Check that the proposed changes, including removals, implement the approved Sheet relative to the current Agreement
+  * IF generation fails or proposes unexpected changes
-  * [ ] IF there is a mismatch or validation warning, run `make safeharbor-inspect` to review the structured updates and warnings, then notify Governance Facilitators
+    * [ ] Use `make safeharbor-inspect` to investigate the source data, proposed changes, and warnings; resolve issues with Governance Facilitators before using the payload
 * Add comments to the spell based on the relevant [Exec Sheet](https://docs.google.com/spreadsheets/d/1w_z5WpqxzwreCcaveB2Ye1PP5B8QAHDglzyxKHG3CHw)
   * [ ] Copy every _Section text_ from the Exec Sheet as comment to the spell code
   * [ ] Surround the comment by the set of dashes (e.g. `// ----- Section text -----`)